Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 #### Changelog:

+    v4.63:
+    tweak printouts in a couple places
+    more commenting & typechecking stuff
+    translation: force translation when english names are just "en" or "D"
+    translation: tighten criteria for "good" english names to highlight any funny unicode symbols and junk this means more names will be marked as "untranslateable" since google doesn't know how to deal with the symbols either pmx cleanup: fix false warnings in jointless rigidbody detection display frame cleanup: will now make "center" group follow semistandard conventions

     v4.62:
     bugfix: fixed incorrect behavior in new bezier code replace VMD list-of-lists structure with simple custom classes, now things are accessed via named fields instead of indexes